 What is Genesis?

-Genesis addresses the critical 'buy vs. build' dilemma within financial markets by offering a purpose-built low-code platform.
-This solution empowers financial organizations to accelerate application development, providing the speed, performance, and flexibility necessary to achieve and maintain a competitive advantage in a rapidly evolving sector.
-The platform's architecture is designed to streamline complex development processes, enabling faster innovation and deployment of critical financial applications.
+Genesis offers a buy-to-build solution specifically designed for financial markets organizations, addressing the complex 'buy vs. build' challenge.
+Its low-code platform is engineered to accelerate application development, providing the speed, performance, and flexibility necessary for financial institutions to achieve and maintain a competitive advantage in a rapidly evolving market.
+The platform's capabilities are crucial for modernizing legacy systems and enabling rapid innovation within the financial sector.

 How much funding has Genesis raised?